IBIC/neuropointillist/docs/index.md

 ```

 ## IBIC Internal - Flournoy example
 While the code for this example is included in this repository, the data is not released, and is available to people within IBIC.
+If you are not able to access the data, the models and description of the examples may still be of interest.
+This is a longitudinal example using the parameter estimates from first level analyses using standard fMRI software.

 ### Quick start.
-Go into the directory `flournoy.example`.
+Go into the directory `example.flournoy`.

-`cd flournoy.example`
+`cd example.flournoy`

 Ask someone where to find the `sfic` directory that has the data you need to run this example (it is not on github).
-Copy that directory into the `flournoy.example` directory:
+Copy that directory into the `example.flournoy` directory:

 `cp -r /path/to/sfic sfic`